maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 2. Assume \(B\), \(\cdots\), hence \(A\).

 The order in which these two sub-proofs are presented is (normally) irrelevant.
 That is the _if and only if_ proof construct allows its two sub-proofs to commute.
 This is precisely the same sense in which \(A=B\) and \(B=A\) are equivalent.
 There are _blocks_ within the proof which can change order.
 Furthermore, since proofs are often nested blocks these sub-proofs may themselves have acceptable options for correctness.
 Proofs often contain local variables.
-Use of explicit block-structres clarify the local scope of variables, and the local scope of assumptions.
+Use of explicit block-structures clarify the local scope of variables, and the local scope of assumptions.

 STACK provides ["proof construction functions"](../Proof/Proof_CAS_library.md) with arguments.
 For example, an if and only if proof would be represented as `proof_iff(A,B)`.
 Here `A` and `B` are either sub-proofs or strings to be shown to the student.